Notre-Dame de Paris: Stained glass

 The south rose had a difficult history.
 In 1543 it was damaged by the settling of the masonry walls, and not restored until 1725–1727.
 It was seriously damaged in the French Revolution of 1830.
 Rioters burned the residence of the archbishop, next to the cathedral, and many of the panes were destroyed.
-The window was entirely rebuilt by Viollet-le-Duc in 1861.
-He rotated the window by fifteen degrees to give it a clear vertical and horizontal axis, and replaced the destroyed pieces of glass with new glass in the same style.
-The window today contains both medieval and 19th century glass.
+The window was rebuilt by Viollet-le-Duc in 1861 who rotated it by fifteen degrees to give it a clear vertical and horizontal axis, and replaced the destroyed pieces of glass with new glass in the same style.
+The window now contains both medieval and 19th-century glass.

 In the 1960s, after three decades of debate, it was decided to replace many of the 19th-century grisaille windows in the nave designed by Viollet-le-Duc with new windows.
-The new windows, made by Jacques Le Chevallier, are without human figures and use abstract grisaille designs and colour to try to recreate the luminosity of the cathedral's interior in the 13th century.
+The new windows, made by Jacques Le Chevallier, are without human figures and use abstract designs and colour to try to recreate the luminosity of the cathedral's interior in the 13th century.

-The massive fire left the three great medieval rose windows essentially intact, but with some damage.
-The rector of the Cathedral noted that one rose window would have to be dismantled, as it was unstable and at risk.
+The fire left the three great medieval rose windows mostly intact, but with some damage.
+The rector of the cathedral noted that one rose window would have to be dismantled, as it was unstable and at risk.
 Most of the other damaged windows were of much less historical value.

+In early 2024 Macron proposed removing six of the seven undamaged 19th-century stained glass windows created by Eugene Viollet-le-Duc in the chapels along the south aisle of the nave, and replacing them with new windows with more contemporary designs.
+He invited contemporary artists to submit designs for the new windows.
+This proposal inspired a backlash in the press, and 140,000 people signed a petition to keep the old windows.
+The plan for contemporary windows was rejected by the French Commission on Architectural Monuments and Patrimony in July 2024.

 Burials and crypts

 Unlike some other French cathedrals, Notre-Dame was originally constructed without a crypt.
 In the medieval period, burials were made directly into the floor of the church, or in above-ground sarcophagi, some with tomb effigies (French: gisant).
-High-ranking clergy and some royals were buried in the choir and apse, while many others, including lower-ranking clergy and lay people, were buried in the nave or chapels.
-There is no surviving complete record of all of the burials made at this time.
+High-ranking clergy and some royals were buried in the choir and apse, and many others, including lower-ranking clergy and lay people, were buried in the nave or chapels.
+There is no surviving complete record of the burials.